MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ```

 Next make sure that your system has a valid IP Address using `ipconfig` and take note of this address for later use.
-If you are working from an Azure VM instead of using `ipconfig` you will need to get the public IP address of the Azure Virtual Machine.

 ```
 ipconfig